trussworks/trussels-guide/docs/trussels.md

 It can be fun to tell your friends “I'm sorry, I can't talk about my work" secret-agent style.
 For more on why please see our :lock:[Clients are Confidential decision record](https://docs.google.com/document/d/1Z55GH3BrfRnUt0hUCb6sdi4ecXC_ZLlOD5tW-kDOigA/edit#).

 ## Resource: Team page
 We want to let the world know you work here!
-Please submit your headshot and bio in the Pivotal story requesting it.
+If you didn't submit a photo of yourself and short bio in the onboarding form, please submit your headshot and bio to the People Ops team.

 * [Here’s what the team page looks like](https://truss.works/team/) — each of us has submitted a photo and bio.
 * If you’re worried about writing a bio, feel free to use :lock:[this framework](https://docs.google.com/document/d/187KfAd5l9dpMxw8TTpVLSHEuYyQYCUbUnU6ej_t7qMY/edit).